Hearing on President-Elect Trump's Proposed Tariffs

 But the strategy was just to subsidize them.

-I want to know, number one, for people, how sustainable that is and is that worth it if we had to cross the board?
+I want to know, number one, for people, how sustainable that is, and is that worth it if we had the cross-the-board-the-board tariffs, you know, we could just keep on subsidizing the losers.

 And, you know, the $6 trillion, Mr. Ferry, are you suggesting, you have been suggesting that this could pay for the tax cuts.

-They could pay for all of them without raising prices.
+You mean all of them, the whole TCJ, FJ, they could pay for all of them without raising prices.

-And I guess I am wondering, your model, you know, how you got to the $6 trillion in a couple of seconds.
+And I guess I am wondering your model, how you got to the $6 trillion.

-The first thing I want to say is that When I was a kid in the 1970s, my dad was a union print worker in New York City earning $200 a week.
+The first thing I want to say is that when I was a kid in the 1970s, my dad was a union print worker in New York City earning $200 a week.

 That was good money.

-That was very good money and on a part scholarship I went to Harvard.
+And on a part scholarship, I went to Harvard.

 And the reason why a lot of the kids from my neighborhood went to Ivy League schools was because their dads were working in jobs that had high productivity and they were able to get good money in those days.

-Today we're in a completely different economic mess.
+Today, we are in a completely different economic mess.

 Now I'll answer your question.

-Six trillion dollars comes from six hundred billion dollars a year.
+$6 trillion comes from $600 billion a year.

 Our model suggests that if you've got $3 trillion of imports and you tariff them at 20%, that's $600 billion a year.